composer-synchronizer/examples/README.md

 # Examples
-In this repository there is an example of configuration that is delivered directly with the package (local-configuration) and configuration that is stored remotely (remote-configuration) in [Github repository](https://github.com/composer-synchronizer/packages).
+In this repository there are examples of configuration that is delivered directly with the package (local-configuration) and configuration that is stored remotely (remote-configuration) in [Github repository](https://github.com/composer-synchronizer/packages).